hexatester/moodlepy/README.md

 ❗️ If the function area does not have a type in the [support table](#moodle-web-service-support), the return value is in accordance with the [Moodle web service documentation](https://sandbox.moodledemo.net/admin/webservice/documentation.php), wich mostly dict.

-In the near future all of [Web service functions](https://docs.moodle.org/dev/Web_service_API_functions) will be covered by moodlepy.
+In the future all of [Web service functions](https://docs.moodle.org/dev/Web_service_API_functions) will be covered by moodlepy.

 # Moodle Web Service support

-❗️ Not all types and methods are supported, since moodlepy is not yet released.
-(A = Added.)

 | Area                 | Functions | Types | Tests | Status |
 | -------------------- | --------- | ----- | ----- | ------ |